Published August 17, 2017

 - Assimilation of new words

 Having laid out the basics of NQ, what follows are the notes I took from the May 2017 phone consultation with Dr. Shoemaker.
 In particular, Dr. Shoemaker evaluated my NQ scan from 2015 that I’ve included here.
 Having improved dramatically since then, I really should make the effort to be re-scanned.
 Although we know that brain regions do correct using VIP, it would be informative to see where I’m at today.
-This is especially true given the rather dire prognosis by Dr. Shoemaker that I would likely suffer badly from dementia if brain region volumes weren’t corrected.
+This is especially true given the rather dire prognosis by Dr. Shoemaker that I would likely succumb to some degree of dementia over time if brain region volumes weren’t corrected.
 I’ll leave it up to you all to look up where in particular each of these regions lies and what their understood functions are.

 - Ventricles: I have a “differential diagnosis” of enlarged lateral ventricles.
 Statistically, folks with enlarged lateral ventricles often don’t see significant symptom relief using VIP.
 It’s important to determine that the enlargement is not due to “normal pressure hydrocephalus”.
 A diagnosis of normal pressure hydrocephalus is usually assigned when the lateral ventricles and fourth ventricles are swollen.
 Although we don’t know the size of my fourth ventricles, my inferior lateral ventricles are quite small so he said this diagnosis isn’t as probable.
 Instead, it more likely that there is some type of “stricture” preventing flow into the inferior lateral ventricles, or there may be a thinning of “cortical gray matter”.
 This “thinning” reduces the density of the remaining cortical gray matter surrounding the lateral ventricles resulting in less pressure on the ventricles.
 As such, the lateral ventricles expand like a balloon.